shihaamabr/bml-tg-notify/README.md

 ./bml-tg-notify.sh
 ```
 - Maybe run in a screen to run in background?
-## Setting Delay - Optional
+### Setting Delay - Optional
-- `echo XX > delay` where XX is the time in seconds you want to delay script runs,
+- By default delay is set to 160.
-By default this is set to 160.
-Please note that if the XX value is less than a certain value (I think 15)
+- In a new terminal run `echo XX > delay` where XX is the time in seconds you want to delay script runs,
-your IP could get blocked by CloudFlare for DoS attack.
+- Please note that if the XX value is less than a certain value (I think 15) your IP could get blocked by CloudFlare for DoS attack.
 - You do not need to restart script after changing delay.
 ## Bugs
 - [You tell me :)](https://github.com/shihaamabr/bml-tg-notify/issues/new)